 Immigration Bill 2013-14

-On March 26 home secretary Theresa May made a statement to the House about the future of the UK Border Agency (UKBA).
+Many of the measures in the Bill were discussed prior to the Bill's publication in March 2013, when Theresa May made a statement to the House about the future of the UK Border Agency (UKBA).
 She intended to split the organisation into two separate entities, an immigration and visa service and an immigration facing law enforcement body.

 There would also be several other changes to the IT system used by immigration officers and a clarification of the legal frame-work in which the new bodies would sit.
 All would require new legislation as part of an Immigration Bill the home secretary confirmed.